vijay8i/this-and-that/01-build-systems/notes/05-gn-ninja-conan-take-2.md

 builds, and want to be convinced that I am not slowing down *ninja* because of build-time dependencies that should have been gen-time dependencies.
-Finally, do an honest evaluation of the build setup and be able to arrive at some conclusions.
+Finally, do an honest evaluation of the build setup and be able to arrive at some conclusions at the end of a journey.

-Stay tuned.
+To be continued...

 <!-- short links -->
 [^1]: https://groups.google.com/a/chromium.org/g/gn-dev/c/x4uy_Mhdb_Q/m/-G6r4X17AAAJ